Hardware Wallets – Securing Your crypto

 Trezor is one of the oldest hardware wallets.
 They have an easy to operate touchscreen interface and can be used with any computer.
 Nevertheless, they are conspicuous in size and shape and can, therefore, arouse suspicion.

 Coolwallet is a credit card sized hardware wallet.
-It gives users the ability to spend their Bitcoins using different methods including NFC (Near Field Communication) or Bluetooth.
+It gives users the ability to spend their crypto using different methods including NFC (Near Field Communication) or Bluetooth.
 Its credit card size makes it more of a daily commerce device, setting it apart from other hardware wallets.

 Keepkey is the largest hardware wallet as it supports the largest number of cryptocurrencies including Bitcoin, Litecoin, Namecoin, Dogecoin, Dash, and Testnet.
 It is one of the most beautifully designed hardware wallets currently on the market.
 It is however pricey compared to other wallets.